-Ready in 30 minutes or less, this easy, Quick Basil Peach Chutney recipe is perfect paired with cheese and crusty bread, or it’s delicious as a topping for grilled chicken, pork and fish, served as a spread for sandwiches or just eaten plain with a spoon!
+This Quick Basil Peach Chutney recipe is ready in 30 minutes or less!
+It's perfect paired with cheese and crusty bread!
+Or, it’s delicious as a topping for grilled chicken, pork and fish, served as a spread for sandwiches or just eaten plain with a spoon!

-For the chutney: In a medium saucepan, heat the oil over medium heat.
-Add in the onion and chile.
+In a medium saucepan, heat the oil over medium heat.
+Add in the onion and chile pepper.
 Cook, stirring occasionally, until softened about 2-3 minutes.
-Add in all but ½ cup of the peaches* and sauté, about 2 minutes.
+Add in the peaches (SEE NOTES) and sauté, about 2 minutes.

 To serve: Arrange the balls of burrata on a serving tray (if using arugula, layer burrata on top of a bed of arugula).
 Spoon the relish over the top of the burrata.
 Sprinkle fresh basil and sliced serrano on top if using.
 Serve with slices of baguette and prosciutto.
 Enjoy!